Dritchie3/googleBooksSearch/README.md

 ## Demo

 Google Books is hosted on Heroku.
-Check it out live by [clicking here]().
+Check it out live.

 ## How It Works